nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 ### Device Power Source
 A classic Barrel Jack (5.5 mm outer, 2.0 mm pin) connector for the ~10.4 Volt 175 milli Amp centre positive pin power supply is located to be compatible with the classic Top Slot Case.
 The Barrel Jack (This is the same connector used on the classic Arduino Uno and Mega boards),  connections are brought to 2 header pins on the left of the PCB to permit alternate power sources to be readily accommodated.

 ### Power Backup
 A low voltage 'secondary' power source is held on the PCB to allow for longer term retention when the main power supply or internal PP3 battery become depleted.
 Switching is automatic via diodes and the purposefully lower secondary battery level restricts usage to notification and memory backup only.

 Details on testing and backup battery performance are located in the <a target="_blank" rel="noopener noreferrer" href="https://github.com/nofitnessforpurpose/TopSlotBatterySaverBasic#testing">Top Slot Battery Saver Basic - Testing</a>.

 ### Software
 The device is transparent to the Organiser's Operating system and requires no software to operate.

 <BR>

 ## USE
-It is preferable to avoid conneting the unit with no power source avilable e.g. absence of 9 Volt internal battery or power sourced via the units power connections i.e. 10.4 Volt Barrel Jack connection.
-So as to avoid unecessarily discharging the backup batteries.
-By providing a main power source prior to connection of the unit.
-The internal capacitors of the Orgnaiser are 'pre-charged' from the main power source rather than the backup battery system, thus ensuring maximum life and protection.
+Always ensure a main power source is connected before attaching the Battery Saver unit.
+This allows the Organiser’s internal capacitors to charge from the main power supply source rather than the backup battery system, thereby extending battery life of the Battery Saver and enhancing overall protection.

 <BR>